DevPelz/swap_contract_/README.md

 - Liquidity Providers: Users can become liquidity providers by adding tokens to the contract's reserves and removing them when needed.

-- Token Swaps: Users can swap `tokenA` for `tokenB` or vice versa based on the current liquidity pool's reserves and exchange rate.
+- Token Swaps: Users can swap `tokenA` for `tokenB` or vice versa based on the current liquidity pool's reserves and exchange rate using `x * y = k` where `k` is constant.

 - Secure Transfers: The contract uses a `_safeTransferFrom` function to ensure secure ERC-20 token transfers.